minimul/borderhound-server/README.md

 Notes:

-- To provision in development you must use `vagrant provision` and it has all of the proper SSH settings.I don't bother with builtin Vagrant provisioning.
+- To provision in development you must use `vagrant provision` and it has all of the proper SSH settings.

 - Remember to make use of the tags.
-See the Vagrantfile on how to do that.
+See the `Vagrantfile` above for examples.
 Tags will save a bunch of time as you modify and hack the roles to meet your needs.

 - The `inventories/development.yml` file is only for using the `deploy.yml` playbook to deploy your Rails app.
-You can use the inventory file for provisioning after the initial provision but best to just stick with `vagrant provision`.
+You can use the inventory file for provisioning after the initial provision but it's best to just stick with `vagrant provision` in development.

 - I also made a host name entry (`borderhound-local.com`) in my local host file `/etc/hosts`.
 You can do the same with your domain/app name because within the nginx role there will be a `server_name` entry added like this: `{{ app_name }}-local.com`.
-This will only be done in development.
+This modification is only done in development.

 ### Step 5.
 Production Provision & Deploy

 #### Step 5a: Create a DigitalOcean Droplet

-Your going to need a DigitalOcean (DO) account and an API key.
+You are going to need a DigitalOcean (DO) account and an API key.
 You should definitely leverage a DO floating IP and that is what I'm doing in these playbooks.
-In the `do-provision.yml` playbook it will create a floating IP automatically.
-If you make a floating IP on DO manually (probably the best route frankly) then enter it in `.env.yml` (see step 2):
+The `do-provision.yml` playbook will create a floating IP automatically.
+If you make a floating IP on DO manually (probably the best route frankly) then enter it in `.env.yml` (see step 2).
+On subsequent `do-provision.yml` runs the playbook will not try to make a new floating IP if it is present in `.env.yml`.:

 1. Create a SSH key for new server e.g.:
   - `cd ~/.ssh`